 Wind days were successfully reconstructed using a model with predictors MAR and Si.
 The years 1993 and 1994 were removed prior to fitting the model because wind data were missing from these years.
-This model explains 49.6 % of the deviance in wind days ($R{adj}^2 = 0.48$; Fig. 7) and both MAR and Si are significant predictors (p < 0.05).
-Partial effect plots show that the relationship between the predictor variables and wind days are approximately linear (Fig. S9).
+This model explains 49.6 % of the deviance in wind days ($R^2{adj} = 0.48$; Fig. 7) and both MAR and Si are significant predictors (p < 0.05).
+Partial effect plots show that the relationship between the predictor variables and wind days are approximately linear (Fig. S10).
 Residual analysis shows no strong trends, but the distribution appears slightly non-normal, suggesting the model fit may be flawed.
-Wind speeds at Kętrzyn station show markedly higher values from 1970-1985, and the model is able to capture this trend well, however very low wind speeds in 1966 and 1968 are not well captured by the model.
-The model has a 10-fold CV-RMSE of 6.1 days (19.0 %), though this error increases substantially when using a split-period method (22.9 - 48.0 %, Table S1).
-The RE ranges from -0.28 to 0.61, depending on the selection of the calibration period (Table S1), and the CE is consistently negative.
-These statistics indicate that despite the good fit over the full calibration period, the model has relatively weak predictive skill.
-The short study period, and major shifts in mean values between calibration and verification periods, could lead to unrealistically

-360 short study period, and major shifts in mean values between calibration and verification periods, could lead to unrealistically pessimistic results from the split-period validation.
-Additionally, wind speeds are more spatially variable than temperature, thus it is possible that local variations between wind speeds at Lake Żabińskie and the Kętrzyn station increase the model error.
+Wind speeds at Kętrzyn station show markedly higher values from 1970-1985, and the model is able to capture this trend well; however, very low wind speeds in 1966 and 1968 are not well captured by the model.
+The model has a 10-fold CV-RMSE of 6.1 d (19.0%), though this error increases substantially when using a split-period method (22.9 %-48.0 %, Table S2).
+The results of the split-period validation show major differences in model outputs depending on the training data, with the model fit to data from 1992-2019 unable to capture the trends in the full dataset (Fig. S9).
+The RE ranges from -0.28 to 0.61, depending on the selection of the calibration period (Table S2), and the CE is consistently negative.
+These results indicate that despite the good fit over the full calibration period, the model has relatively weak predictive skill and the climate-proxy relationships may be unstable.
+The short study period, and major shifts in mean values between calibration and verification periods, could lead to unrealistically pessimistic results from the split-period validation.
+Additionally, wind speeds are more spatially variable than temperature; thus it is possible that local variations between wind speeds at Lake Żabińskie and the Kętrzyn station increase the model error.
 Further research over longer periods is needed before this model can be applied for paleoclimate reconstruction.

-4. Discussion
+4 Discussion

-365 4.1 Challenges for high-resolution climate reconstruction
+4.1 Challenges for high-resolution climate reconstruction